 The director forms strong personal relationships with parks and recreation board members and collegial relationships with city council members.
 The director relies on the city manager for advice on presenting to the city council.

 Parks managers are responsible for the maintenance and operations of city parks.
 They develop maintenance schedules and hold their staff accountable for carrying out the tasks necessary to keep parks clean and safe.
-Parks managers help the director create and update the city’s parks plan that projects when construction of new parks and major renovations to existing parks will take place.
+Parks managers help the director create and update the city’s parks plan that projects when construction of new parks and renovations to existing parks will take place.

-Recreation managers oversee recreation activities the city administers for its citizens.
+Recreation managers oversee the recreation activities the city administers for its citizens.
 Recreation coordinators report to the recreation manager.

 Recreation managers keep up with maintenance schedules for recreation facilities and equipment.
 Faulty or unsafe equipment can leave the city legally liable if accidents happen.

-They most often work with youth and senior adults as these two groups tend to consume recreation services more than others.
+Recreation coordinators deliver recreation services directly to citizens.
+They report to recreation managers and may supervise part-time staff or volunteers.
+They most often work with youth and senior adults, as these two groups tend to consume recreation services more than others.
 Recreation coordinators ensure a safe environment for their customers by modeling safe behavior and enforcing rules.
 They often work evening and weekend hours.

 Aquatics managers supervise operations of aquatics centers.
 Head lifeguards and lifeguards are under their line of supervision.
-There may be a few other staff at the aquatics center, but lifeguarding staff comprises the vast majority of employees.
+There may be a few other staff members at the aquatics center, but lifeguarding staff comprises the vast majority of employees.

 A big challenge for aquatics managers is the age of their staff.
-Most city lifeguards are teenagers who, by virtue of their young age, do not have more than a few years of paid work experience.
+Most city lifeguards are teenagers who do not have more than a few years of paid work experience.